Learn all about your B12 vitamin values

 How to check vitamin B12 levels

 In figuring out whether your vitamin B12 levels are within the normal range, you first have to actually work out what those levels are.
-Here’s how you test tube with blood and sticker stating to test b12can do it.
+Here’s how you can do it.

 Visit your doctor for a blood test.
 This option is relatively simple, as you don’t have to fuss about with home testing kits; they do all the work for you, right there in the doctor’s office.